 - The Faculty Council must approve the agreement and transmit the documents to the Projects, Agreements and Checks Office that will request a digitally signed agreement from the external facility;

 - The digital agreement, also signed by the Rector, will be filed and transmitted to the external agency via certified e-mail (PEC).

 Health Area Specialisation Schools (reserved for medical students)

-Health Area Specialisation Schools reserved for medical students may make agreements with external facilities to increase the school’s educational network by following the instructions in the Manual for Agreements, which describes the possible types of agreements.
+Health Area Specialisation Schools reserved for medical students may make agreements with external facilities to increase the school’s educational network by following the instructions in the Manual for Agreements (in Italian) which describes the possible types of agreements.
 These include:

 - Agreements with related facilities (facilities that exclusively support the school in its specialty area and satisfy all the minimum requisites listed in Annex 1 to Bill N. 402/2017)